Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 ...

-Still in the terminal window, enter the following to **set up the loopback sound device**:
+Still in the terminal window, enter the following to **set up a loopback sound device**:

 ***sudo nano /etc/rc.local***